 Osteoporosis Treatment Options and Risk Factors

 We often associate osteoporosis with older people who may be bent over and can’t stand up straight.
 The truth is that 20 million American women have osteoporosis.
 Most do not even know they have it.
 Osteoporosis is a chronic progressive condition that slowly demineralizes the calcium out of the bone.
 This can lead to fractures of the hip, wrist and spine.
 Many older people suffer disability and even death from fractures related to falling.
 Many people confuse osteoporosis with arthritis.
-Arthritis is a degenerative condition that involves the cartilage of the joints as opposed to osteoporosis which is like have bones that look like Swiss cheese.
+Arthritis is a degenerative condition that involves the cartilage of the joints as opposed to osteoporosis which is like having bones that look like Swiss cheese.
 Most of the time osteoporosis is painless unless you experience a fracture.
 More people are having bone density test to evaluate their scores.
 It is important to understand how healthy your bones are and to make necessary lifestyle and dietary changes.

 Risk factors for osteoporosis: